s0ders/akira.sh/content/posts/a-go-journey.md

 Back when I discovered it, several features of the language had piqued my interest: statically linked binaries, easy-to-use primitive for concurrency, composition over inheritance, implicit interfaces, and most importantly: **Go is easy to learn yet hard to master**.

 This last property highlights that Go was designed so that developers can quickly be productive using it.
-But of course, writing clean and efficient code means you need to understand the language primitives, idioms and sometimes, how things work under the hood.
+Yet, writing clean and efficient code requires you to understand the language primitives, idioms and sometimes, how things work under the hood.

 # The basics